pointbazaar/espl1000/README.md

 - [x] Dragon has a **very simple stack based calling convention** for simplicity reasons.
 It is incompatible with the C calling convention.
 - [x] **no void**.
 Every subroutine returns a value
 - [x] **strict evaluation** .
 Dragon has no laziness, for simplicity and performance reasons.
+- [x] no user defined prefix , infix or suffix operators.
+This simplifies the parser.

 ## Safety Goals